-To address this disparity, in February, RHA launched its Catch Your Breath® Women and Lung Health Initiative.
+To address this disparity, RHA launched its Catch Your Breath® Women and Lung Health Initiative.

-Catch Your Breath was originally inspired by the life of a woman named Lynn Kotsiantos.
-From a Chicago suburb, Lynn was a non-smoking, healthy mother of three shocked to learn that she had lung cancer.
+Lynn Kotsiantos originally inspired the Catch Your Breath campaign.
+Lynn was a non-smoking, healthy mother of three shocked to learn that she had lung cancer.
 After a nine-month struggle, she passed away in April 2003 at the age of 42.

 In her honor, Catch Your Breath® continues as a women’s lung health awareness campaign.
-Catch Your Breath® was designed to raise awareness and funding for lung health research and programs.
+Catch Your Breath® raises awareness and funding for lung health research and programs.
 To improve treatments, Catch Your Breath® advocates for increased funding for research to better understand lung disease.
-The initiative also educates the public and medical professionals about the disproportionate effects of lung disease on women.
+Additionally, the initiative educates the public and medical professionals about the disproportionate effects of lung disease on women.

 One component of the Catch Your Breath® campaign is a partnership with Jewelry Television (JTV).

-Throughout the month of February, JTV is offering a variety of promotions to its customers to support RHA and the Catch Your Breath® initiative, including a custom-designed butterfly pendant in the shape of the Catch Your Breath® logo.
-For each pendant sold, half the sales price will be donated to RHA.
+Throughout the month of February, JTV is offering a variety of promotions to its customers to support RHA and the Catch Your Breath® initiative, including a lineup of colorful butterfly-themed jewelry.
+For each piece from the collection sold, JTV will donate 50% of the sales price to RHA.